Steveineiter/udemy-html-css/README.md

     - Really nice to try things out without changing our code (eg to try out different CSS priorities)
 14. We can have conflicting selectors (eg different rules which select the same element).
 Then we have different priorities which builds the CSSOM.
 See resolving slide.
 If we have same priority last selector in code applies.
 Priority is: External styles with Universal selector (\*), Element selector (p, div, li, ...), Class (.) or pseudo-class(:) selector, ID (#) selector, Internal styles (same priorities of id, class, etc), Inline styles (which we shouln't do), declarations marked !important (basically a hack, should also never be used - means our structure is too complex if we can't figure out why it won't work).**NOTE** all selectors will be applied, aka the priority is only important in case where we change the same property (eg font-size)
     - So normally we only have an external style sheet and thus in practice: _Universal selector < Element selector < Class selector (with last applied in code is more important)_
-    - If we hover over the seelctor we can see the priority as well
+    - If we hover over the selector we can see the priority as well
+    - More complex selectors have a higher number (if we hover over in VSC) which means they will have a higher priority first (higher is better)
 15. we can also add 2 classes (class="foo bar")
 16. We can say that inherited values do have the lowest properties.
 Need to check out if thats true (eg inherited from a class tag) - nope xD Most of the inherited properties are related to text (font-family, font-size, color, ...) but NOT things like border-top
 17. Universal selector applies to all elements but won't be inherited.
 Styles which are eg in body are on the ohter hand inherited.